Living with Pompe disease, Durham, NC

-Dakota woke up early this morning—around 6am—to make fudge brownies.
-The early preparations are necessary because today is also Dakota’s infusion-day.
+Dakota woke up early this morning—around 6 am—to make fudge brownies.
+The early preparations are necessary because today is also Dakota’s infusion day.
 Every Monday, Dakota stays home, missing a day of school during the school year, to receive an infusion of the enzyme α-glucosidase, which his body does not naturally produce.
 This enzyme deficiency is the cornerstone of infantile Pompe disease, a glycogen storage disorder that has affected Dakota since birth.
-The medicine, Lumizyme, is unquestionably life-saving and receiving infusions is a crucial part of Dakota’s and his mother, Deana’s, weekly routine.
+The medicine is unquestionably life-saving and receiving infusions is a crucial part of the weekly routine for Dakota and his mother, Deana.

 A mother’s most difficult decision

 Dakota’s growth and well-being exist alongside the shadow of loss.
 Mason, Dakota’s brother, was born five years before Dakota with the same recessive inheritance pattern that causes Pompe.
 “I knew when he was born that something wasn’t right,” recalls Deana.
 “He wouldn’t nurse.
 He was sweating.
 He was floppy.”

 Mason would live only seven-and-a-half months before Pompe took his life.
 He had become completely immobile, refused to eat, and ran high fevers.
 “He had pneumonia and a heart murmur,” remembers Deana.
 A month before Mason died, they performed a muscle biopsy on him and concluded that he was born with Pompe disease.
 There was no treatment and Deana watched her son helplessly succumb to a disease she could do nothing about.